Democrats Will Examine Khashoggi Murder And Trump’s Statements, Says New House Intelligence Chair

-Rep. Adam Schiff (D-CA), the presumed next chairperson of the House Intelligence Committee, says that House Democrats will examine the evidence gathered in regard to the killing of American-based journalist Jamal Khashoggi, according to CNN.
+California Rep. Adam Schiff, the presumed next chairperson of the House Intelligence Committee, says that House Democrats will examine the evidence gathered in regard to the killing of American-based journalist Jamal Khashoggi, according to CNN.

 Schiff says the House will also examine the overall relationship between the U.S. and Saudi Arabia, long-term allies in the oil industry.
 The Democrats will look at intelligence gathered about the killing and compare it to statements made by Donald Trump.